Blowing up sequences of constant mean curvature tori in $\mathbb{R}^3$ to minimal surfaces: Introduction

-In Section~\ref{Se:cmc} we describe the spectral theory for cmc tori in \,$\R^3$\,.
-The treatment we give here, especially of polynomial Killing fields, closely follows the description of the spectral theory for cmc surfaces in \,$\bbS^2 \times \R$\, in \cite{HKS1}.
-In Section~\ref{Se:KdV} we describe the spectral theory for minimal surfaces in \,$\R^3$\,, which occur as the limit of our blown-up sequence of cmc surfaces.
-While most of the spectral theory is of course well-known, the adaption of polynomial Killing fields and of the Pinkall-Sterling iteration to this case appears to be new.
-In Section~\ref{Se:blowup1} we finally find conditions under which a suitable blowup of the \,$f_n$\, converges to a minimal surface in the sense described above, describe this blowup, and prove its convergence.
+We begin Section~\ref{Se:cmc} with an account of the spectral theory for cmc tori in \,$\R^3$\, tailored to our situation.
+We then prove in Proposition~\ref{P:cmc:magic-estimates-new} that the growth behaviour of the spectral divisors and of the conformal factor of the immersions, and hence of the potentials, is controlled by the absolute values of the branch points of the spectral curves.
+In Section~\ref{Se:KdV} we detail the spectral theory for minimal surfaces in \,$\R^3$\,, which occur as the limit of our blown-up sequence of cmc tori.
+The spectral theory for cmc tori is well-known, with the exception of the description of the growth behaviour of the potentials in Proposition~\ref{P:cmc:magic-estimates-new}.
+However, the adaption of polynomial Killing fields/potentials and of the Pinkall-Sterling iteration to minimal surfaces, and hence the algebraic-geometric correspondence for the Liouville equation, do not appear to be explicitly described in the literature.
+In Section~\ref{Se:blowup1} we prove our main result (Theorem~\ref{T:blowup1:blowup1}), which gives sufficient conditions under which the blowups \,$\tilde{\zeta}_n$\, converge non-trivially.
+Then the blown-up immersions \,$\tilde{f}_n$\, converge to a minimal surface immersion.